 Personal and real property taxes

-Property tax is levied on the taxable value of real property -- that is, mostly land, buildings, structures and other improvements that are constructed on or in the land, attached to the land or placed upon a foundation.
-Typical improvements include buildings, houses or mobile homes, fences and paving.
+Property tax is levied on the taxable value of real property — that is, mostly land, buildings, structures and other improvements that are constructed on or in the land, attached to the land or placed upon a foundation.
+Typical improvements include buildings, houses, mobile homes, fences and paving.

-State law requires that all real property be assessed every two years in odd-numbered years.
-Railroads and public utilities, which are assessed by the Iowa Department of Revenue and Finance, are assessed every year.
+State law requires that all real property be assessed every 2 years in odd-numbered years.
+Railroads and public utilities, which are assessed by the Iowa Department of Revenue, are assessed every year.

 Inheritance and estate taxes